 Warm on a cold fall day by blasting glass with a hot flame!

 Want to see what it’s like before you go?
 They live stream their events showing things like guest demonstrations and new techniques.

 15. Fenimore Art Museum, Cooperstown

 The Fenimore Art Museum, named after the American writer James Fenimore Cooper, is dedicated to American art in all forms; from fine art to folk collection to photography and everything in between this museum has it.

 Set in a gorgeous, classic American village and house in a 1933 mansion, just visiting the museum and its surrounding town is almost a work of art within itself, especially during fall.

 With permanent exhibits and changing ones, there is always something new to see to inspire you to return again and again.
-Check out what’s on in fall.

 The Fenimore Art Museum’s garden terrace looks out over the Otsego Lake, the inspiration for James Fenimore Cooper’s “Glimmerglass” and is often a highlight of the trip!

 The Fenimore Café allows dining on the garden terrace, among the fall tones and landscape.

 Fenimore Art Museum is a popular proposal and wedding venue so if you are planning to pop the question this fall, consider Fenimore.